 A conversion object MAY contain a property named invocation whose value is an invocation object (§3.14) that describes the invocation of the converter.

-analysisToolLogFileUri property
+analysisToolLogFileLocation property

-A conversion object MAY contain a property named analysisToolLogFileUri whose value is a string containing a valid URI (§3.2) that specifies the location of the analysis tool log file that the converter transformed into the SARIF format.
+A conversion object MAY contain a property named analysisToolLogFileLocation whose value is a fileLocation object (§3.2) that specifies the location of the analysis tool log file that the converter transformed into the SARIF format.

 If the analysis tool produced multiple output files, and the converter used more than one of them to synthesize the SARIF results, then the converter SHOULD NOT supply a value for this property.
-Instead, it MAY supply a value for the analysisToolLogFileUri property (§3.19.4) in each analysisToolLogFileContents object (§3.19) in the conversionProvenance property (§3.18.16) of each result object (§3.18).
+Instead, it MAY supply a value for the analysisToolLogFileLocation property (§3.19.4) in each analysisToolLogFileContents object (§3.19) in the conversionProvenance property (§3.18.16) of each result object (§3.18).

-analysisToolLogFileUriBaseId

-If the value of the analysisToolLogFileUri property (§3.15.4) is a relative URI, a conversion object MAY contain a property named analysisToolLogFileUriBaseId whose value is a string containing a URI base id (§3.3) which indirectly specifies the absolute URI with respect to which analysisToolLogFileUri SHALL be interpreted.

-If the analysisToolLogFileUri property is absent, or if its value is an absolute URI, then the analysisToolLogFileUriBaseId property SHALL be absent.

 file object

 General